withuno/identity/README.md

 cargo test -p <pkg>
 ```

-For example, `cargo test -p adi` or `cargo test -p uno`.
+For example, `cargo test -p lib` or `cargo test -p uno`.

+When possible it's nice to use the `--release` flag.
+Argon2 runs noticably faster with optimizations.

 # Legal things

-Inspired by Signal's README:
+Inspired by Signal's README (but not copied verbatim because we are EAR99):

 ## Cryptography Notice